jothepro/doxygen-awesome-css/README.md

 Tested with

-- Chrome 119, Chrome 119 for Android, Chrome 119 for iOS
+- Chrome 140, Chrome 140 for Android, Chrome 141 for iOS
-- Safari 17, Safari for iOS 16
+- Safari 26, Safari for iOS 26
-- Firefox 118, Firefox 120 for Android, Firefox 119 for iOS
+- Firefox 143, Firefox 142 for Android, Firefox 143 for iOS
-- Edge 119
+- Edge 140
-- Opera 108
+- Opera One 122

 The theme does not strive to be backward compatible with (significantly) older browser versions.